-Analysis of data, both internal and external, delivers a positive picture for the intended outcomes of the plan and provides evidence that the progress gap continues to narrow for children in receipt of Pupil Premium and Pupil Premium Plus.
-There is, however, evidence of greater negative impact of children with multiple challenges - that of SEND and disadvantage.
+Analysis of data, both internal and external, delivers a positive picture for the intended outcomes of the plan in order to continue to narrow the attainment gap for children in receipt of Pupil Premium and Pupil Premium Plus.
+There is, however, evidence of greater negative impact of children with multiple challenges - that of SEND and/or EAL and disadvantage.